Evidence Tools

 MCHbest.
 Housing Instability: Pregnancy.

 Overview.
-Housing trust funds (HTFs) are a suggested strategy to increase affordable, quality housing options[1, 2] and minimize the displacement of residents experiencing economic challenges that can follow such neighborhood improvements.[3]
+Housing Trust Funds.
+(HTFs) are a suggested strategy to increase affordable, quality housing options[1, 2] and minimize the displacement of residents with low incomes that can follow such neighborhood improvements.[3]
 Housing improvements have been shown to positively affect health outcomes, especially when improvements address warmth and energy efficiency.[4]
-HTFs may help meet the housing needs of families experiencing economic challenges, including the needs of those with the lowest incomes;[5] program funds are typically designated for these families.[6]
+HTFs may help meet the housing needs of families with low incomes, including the needs of those with the lowest incomes;[5] program funds are typically designated for these families.[6]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):